-Prior to arriving at UCSB, Fleming spent three years coaching at the University of Nevada where he helped field some of the most competitive field event squads in the Western Athletic Conference.
-Over the previous three seasons at Nevada, he coached 13 NCAA Regional qualifiers, 14 WAC medalists, 1 WAC Champion, 3 NCAA Championship qualifiers and one NCAA All-American.
+Prior to arriving at UCSB, Fleming spent three years coaching at the University of Nevada where he helped field some talented field event squads in the Western Athletic Conference.
+Over the previous three seasons at Nevada, he coached 13 NCAA Regional qualifiers, 14 WAC medalists, one WAC Champion, three NCAA Outdoor Championship qualifiers, and one NCAA Outdoor All-American.

-Prior to Nevada, Fleming coached at Lane Community College where he worked with one of the top up and coming javelin talents in the US- Cyrus Hostetler.
-Hostetler was the 2008 NWAACC Champion and record holder in the javelin (241’7).
+Prior to Nevada, Fleming coached at Lane Community College where he worked with one of the top up and coming javelin talents in the United States, Cyrus Hostetler.
+Hostetler was the 2008 NWAACC Champion and record holder in the javelin with a throw of 73.63m (241’7).
 Hostetler had the best community college throw in the nation and went on to represent Lane Community College at the 2008 Olympic Trials where he finished 18th.
-Hostetler had the 14th best throw in the US in 2008.
+Hostetler had the 14th best throw in the United States in 2008.

-Fleming competed at the University of Oregon for two seasons and was a member of the Duck’s 2005 Pac-10 Championship team –finishing fourth in the decathlon .
-Before Oregon, Fleming competed at Lane Community College in Eugene, Ore.
-While at Lane he won the 2004 NWAACC Discus Championship and was the 2004 NWAACC Decathlon runner-up.
-He was also a two time Junior College All-American.
+As an athlete, Fleming competed at the University of Oregon where he was a member of the Duck’s 2005 Pac-10 Championship team, finishing fourth in the decathlon that year at the conference meet.
+Prior to Oregon, he attended Lane Community College where he won the NWAACC title in the discus and was runner-up in the decathlon.